CarlRWeinberg/CarlRWeinberg.github.io/_posts/2022-08-10-blog-posts-response-to-Weikart.md

 In the first paragraph of his first post, Weikart summarizes the book’s purpose as “exposing creationism as a tool of Christian fundamentalists to attack communism (as well as other progressive moral causes, especially sexual immorality).”
 More accurately, the book is about *anticommunism as a tool* that Christian conservatives used to attack evolutionary science.
 It documents in great detail a rhetorical strategy pioneered by George McCready Price to link evolution to the alleged dangers and immoralities of communism, a connection Price labeled “Red Dynamite” in his 1925 book, [*The Predicament of Evolution*]( https://creationism.org/books/price/PredicmtEvol/Predicmt12.htm).

 ![image of Price](/assets/img/Weikart Price portrait.jpg)
-Creationist geologist George McCready Price pioneered the "Red Dynamite" argument.
+Creationist geologist George McCready Price(1870-1963) pioneered the "Red Dynamite" argument.

 In the heart of my book, I demonstrate how succeeding generations of Christian conservatives and self-described “scientific” creationists continued this tradition.
 They included William Bell Riley, J. Frank Norris, Gerald Winrod, Aimee Semple McPherson, John R. Rice, and Henry Morris, among others.
 (Price’s name does not appear in Weikart’s review, continuing an unfortunate tradition of marginalizing this Seventh-day Adventist creationist pioneer.)
 Weikart’s first paragraph does have a plus side: he lays his own worldview on the table by describing sexual immorality as a “progressive moral cause.”
 In case you are wondering what kind of “immorality” progressives might consider moral, here's a short list drawn from my book’s narrative: abortion, premarital sex, premarital dancing, masturbation, and same-sex marriage.